TravelSizedLions/kleptool-package-manager/README.md

 ### Automated AST Translation Inferencing at a High Level

-1. **Parse to an Intermediate Structure:**
+#### 1. **Parse to an Intermediate Structure:**

-  - Load the manifest or lockfile into a generic data structure (e.g., parse JSON, YAML, TOML, XML, or even INI into a tree or map).
+Load the manifest or lockfile into a generic data structure (e.g., parse JSON, YAML, TOML, XML, or even INI into a tree or map).

-2. **Abstract Syntax Tree (AST) Generation:**
+#### 2. **Abstract Syntax Tree (AST) Generation:**

-  - Convert the intermediate structure into an AST, capturing the hierarchical relationships and data types present in the file.
+Convert the intermediate structure into an AST, capturing the hierarchical relationships and data types present in the file.

-3. **Input AST Family Identification**
+#### 3. **AST Family Identification**

-  - Use unsupervised techniques to analyze the AST and identify likely dependency blocks, version constraints, and sources.
+Use unsupervised techniques to analyze the AST and identify likely dependency blocks, version constraints, and sources.

-  - AST family comparisons are performed
+AST family comparisons are performed

 - The algorithm decides which cluster or "family" of AST structure the particular instance belongs to, identified from a prior training on a large corpus of manifests

-  - Possible approaches include:
+Possible approaches include:

 - **Tree similarity:** Compare subtrees across many manifests to find recurring patterns we can identify as the dependency manifest or resolution structure

 - **Tree edit distance / subtree isomorphism:** Quantify how similar two trees (or subtrees) are, even if the keys differ.

 - **Embedding techniques (e.g., tree2vec):** Represent ASTs or subtrees as vectors in a latent space, then cluster or compare them to find common structures.

-4. **Universal AST Family Transformation is Calculated**
+#### 4. **Universal AST Family Transformation is Calculated**

-  - Once the input's AST family has been identified, additional unsupervised comparisons are made to plan a translation from the existing AST family to the Universal K-Space family.
+Once the input's AST family has been identified, additional unsupervised comparisons are made to plan a translation from the existing AST family to the Universal K-Space family.

+This is done through a combination of meta-structural analysis on patterns identifiable between AST families as well as an exploration of a space of statically defined AST refactoring strategies (inspiration taken from row-reduction operations and boolean clause manipulation).

+We propose mapping the AST Family Transformation Problem onto a satisfiability or constraint-solving problem: given a set of allowed tree operations (renames, moves, merges, splits, type coercions, etc.) and a set of structural constraints defining the universal schema, a solver searches for a sequence of operations that transforms the input AST into one that satisfies all constraints.

+The information gleaned from step 3 (AST family identification) can be used to constrain the search space for the solver, focusing only on the most likely or relevant operations for that family and improving efficiency.

+- **Example 1: Key Name Normalization**
+  - If step 3 identifies the AST as belonging to an "npm-like" family (e.g., `package.json`), the solver can focus on keys like `dependencies`, `devDependencies`, and `peerDependencies` as likely candidates for dependency blocks.
+Instead of searching the entire tree, it can prioritize renaming or mapping these keys to a universal `dependencies` field, tagging them with a type if needed.
+This reduces the risk of misclassifying unrelated fields and speeds up the transformation.
+- **Example 2: List vs. Map Structure**
+  - If the AST family is "list-based" (like Python's `requirements.txt` or Rust's `Cargo.toml`), the solver can skip unnecessary map-to-list conversions and focus on extracting dependency names and version constraints from list elements.
+For "map-based" families (like npm), it can do the reverse.
+This ensures the transformation is direct and avoids unnecessary restructuring.

+Care must be taken to preserve important distinctions (e.g., dev vs. prod dependencies, peer dependencies, etc.) and avoid destructive operations that could lose information.
+Multiple satisfying transformations may exist; ranking heuristics or minimal edit distance can be used to select the best one.

-5. **Universal AST Translation is Applied**
+#### 5. **Universal AST Translation is Applied**

-  - Extract the minimal set of information needed for K-space:
+Extract the minimal set of information needed for K-space:

 - Dependency name
 - Version constraint
 - Source/repo (if specified)
 - Optional: type (dev, optional, peer), if it can be inferred.
 - Map these to Klep's universal representation, ready for dependency resolution.

-6. **The Translated AST is mapped back to Universal K-Space**
+#### 6. **The Translated AST is mapped back to Universal K-Space**

-  - The AST resulting from 5. is translated back into a standardized format and exported for review.
+The Standardized AST resulting from 5. is translated back into a standardized format and exported for review.

 ### Differentiating Core Dependencies from Optional Dependencies